 A community-based organisation which supports people who are socially and economically disadvantaged, in particular, but not limited to people of Somali origin and heritage living and/or working within Bristol.

 The Care Forum

-Promotes health and well-being, challenge inequalities and enables organisations and individuals to make choices in health and social care.
-They provide a range of services including an advocacy service which ranges from self–help and advice through to full advocacy casework.
+Promotes health and well-being, challenges inequalities and enables organisations and individuals to make choices in health and social care.
+They provide a range of services including an advocacy service which ranges from self–help and advice to full advocacy casework.